 XTools features a rich public API.
-In addition, the internal API used for the Edit Counter can be very expensive in terms of resources.
-If you expect your XTools installation will receive a lot of traffic, you might consider setting up a dedicated API server so that resources on the main app server are not hogged.
+If you expect your XTools installation will receive a lot of traffic, you can send your API consumers (which may include bots, for instance) to a dedicated server so that resources on the main app server are not hogged.